EricaC623/Erica/README.md

-The mechanization of agriculture in the 19th century, including the invention of the reaper and other farm machinery, increased agricultural productivity and led to the consolidation of landholdings.
+The global economy of the 19th century was increasingly interconnected through trade networks, financial markets, and the exchange of goods, capital, and labor across borders.